XRPLWin/XRPL/README.md

 ## Utilities

 There are few utilities available with this package:
-- Balance changes (with tranding fees optional calculation)
+- Balance changes (with trading fees optional calculation)
 - Flags
 - UNLReport Flag Ledger
 - Currency code to readable currency code